Boli (TV series)

 Boli is a Bangladeshi crime drama streaming television series created by Sarder Saniat Hossain, Robiul Alam Robi and Naseef Faruque Amin that released on Hoichoi on 3 December 2021.
-All the episodes of the series has been directed by Shankha Dasgupta.
-Which stars Chanchal Chowdhury, Sohana Saba, Safa Kabir, Salahuddin Lavlu, Lutfur Rahman George, and Iresh Zaker.
+All the episodes of the series has been directed by Shankha Dasgupta Which stars Chanchal Chowdhury, Sohana Saba, Safa Kabir, Salahuddin Lavlu, Lutfur Rahman George, and Iresh Zaker.

 Premise

-Boli, Hoichoi TV’s latest series from Bangladesh, is a twist in the legendary Persian tale of ‘Rustom And Sohrab’.
+Boli, Hoichoi TV's latest series from Bangladesh, is a twist in the legendary Persian tale of 'Rustom And Sohrab'.
 Crime lord Sohrab Chanchal Chowdhury rules the island of Cheradiya with a brutal hand.
-Lawlessness thrives, and Sohrab’s guns and gunmen do all the talking.
-Into this wildworld lands an injured stranger (Shohel Rana), who's lost his memory.
+Lawlessness thrives, and Sohrab's guns and gunmen do all the talking.
+Into this wildworld lands an injured stranger, who's lost his memory.
 The local brothel inmates nurse him back to health and give him the name, Rustom.
-Will Rustom spell the end of Sohrab’s reign of terror?
+He emotionally involves with Ayesha, daughter of local Imam.
+Will Rustom spell the end of Sohrab's reign of terror?